RZB1414/volleyApp-API/README.md

 - `POST /stats/match-report` — Same JSON contract as the previous Express endpoint.
 Requires auth, stores `ownerId`, and blocks duplicates (matching `matchDate` + team set) with HTTP 409 and the existing `matchId`.
 - `GET /stats/match-report` — Lists latest reports, with optional `?limit=` (1–100) and `?ownerId=<userId>` filtering.
 - `GET /stats/match-report/:matchId` — Fetches a single report by ID.
+- `DELETE /stats/match-report/:matchId` — Authenticated route that deletes a saved report if (and only if) the requester is the owner.

 Internally the worker keeps (inside `VOLLEY_DATA`):